Gear Lists & Other Thoughts

 If we were to go back again we would either get a bug insert for our mid or a fully enclosed shelter with a bug net.
 Dealing with sandflies was, by far, one of the biggest learning experiences that we had on our trip.

 We started off planning that we would use one pair of Altra Lone Peak 4 trailrunners per island, but with the caveat that we may need to buy a third or a fourth pair.
-We did make it through the whole South Island with just one pair of shoes, acquired our second pair and ended up purchasing a third pair for the end of the North Island in Hamilton.
+We did make it through the whole South Island with just one pair of shoes.
+We picked up our second pair from our planned shipment at the end of this Island, and ended up purchasing a third pair for the end of the North Island in Hamilton.
 We used Altra Lone Peak 4 trailrunners every time.
 Looking back, we should have been more willing to buy another pair of shoes before the end of the South Island.
 We think that maybe 4-5 pairs of shoes would have made our feet feel much better throughout the whole hike.
 Because we didn’t replace our shoes often enough the bottoms of our feet hurt most of the trip.
-Not that buying a couple more pairs of shoes would have changed that, but it may have assisted us in being more proactive with the overall health of our feet.
+More shoes may not have changed this, but likely would have benefited the overall health of our feet.

-You may have read in other blogs and sites on the Te Araroa that your feet will be wet.
+You may have read on other blogs and sites that Te Araroa is known for wet feet.
+It's true.
 Your feet will most likely be wet the majority of the time.
 We stand by our choice to not bring camp shoes on the trail.
-Our lightweight trail runners dried very quickly and we had no trouble wearing them around once we got to camp and keeping all of our gear and feet dry.
+Our lightweight trail runners dried very quickly and we had no trouble wearing them around once we got to camp and changed socks -- still keeping all of our gear and feet dry.

 What We Brought